Administrative Guidelines for Implementing CSU Hospitality Policy (ICSUAM1301.00)

 - Education Code on the authorities of the Trustees (Sections 66600, 89030, and 89035);

 - Education Code and Title 5 regarding campus community relations funds (Section 89044 and Sections 41600 and 41601, respectively);

 - Title 5 regarding the authority of the campus President to require auxiliary organizations to operate in conformance with campus policies (Section 42402);

 - Executive Orders on Delegation of Fiscal Authority and Responsibility; and

 - IRS Code sections on fringe benefit income and business expenses.

-Presidential Directive 11 applies to all university administrators, faculty, staff and organizations, including student organizations and auxiliaries, and may be modified as necessary by the University President.
-Unless stated otherwise, the University President has delegated approval authority for expenditures covered in these guidelines, to Division Head, who may, unless stated otherwise, delegate this authority in writing to others up to a specified dollar amount.
+These administrative guidelines (D11) applies to all university administrators, faculty, staff and organizations, including student organizations and auxiliaries, and may be modified as necessary by the University President.
+Unless stated otherwise, the University President has delegated approval authority for expenditures covered in these guidelines, to the Division Heads, who may, unless stated otherwise, delegate this authority in writing to others up to a specified dollar amount.